 Although each airline establishes its own policies for pet embargoes, the following are a few commercial airlines and some of their regulations.

-Alaska Airlines – Although Alaska Airlines doesn’t have any embargoes scheduled this summer, if temperatures are too high for pets to travel safely, they may place an embargo.
+Although Alaska Airlines enforces seasonal temperature embargoes—typically from May 1 through October 1—if temperatures are too high for pets to travel safely, they may place an embargo.
 However, your pet may travel with you in the cabin if he fits in an approved carrier that can be placed under your seat.

-American Airlines – To ensure your pet isn’t exposed to extreme heat, American Airlines imposes an embargo any time the current or forecasted temperature is above 85 degrees Fahrenheit at any location on the itinerary.
+To ensure your pet isn’t exposed to extreme heat, American Airlines imposes an embargo any time the current or forecasted temperature is above 85 degrees Fahrenheit at any location on the itinerary.
+In addition, from May 1 to September 30, they do not accept pets for transport at select high-heat airports including Phoenix, Tucson, Las Vegas, and Palm Springs.
 However, if your pet fits in an approved carrier that can be placed under your seat, he can travel with you in the cabin.

-Delta Air Lines – To ensure the safety of your pet, Delta places an embargo on pets as checked baggage from May 15 through September 15.
-If at any point—origin, transit, destination—the temperature is forecast to be above 85 degrees Fahrenheit—or 75 degrees Fahrenheit for brachycephalic pets—your pet can’t travel.
-However, your pet may be able to fly as cargo via the Summer Live Animal Program.
-(Restrictions apply, particularly for brachycephalic pets.)
-Launched in 2011, the program, which is in effect from May 15 through October 15, lifts temperature restrictions and provides safe transportation of your pet in select cities.
-Delta Cargo uses climate-controlled vans to pick up and deliver your pet to or from the plane, holding areas, and cargo facilities.
-Your pet is also loaded or unloaded according to specific time frames.
-In addition, your pet may travel with you in the cabin if he fits in an approved carrier that can be placed under your seat.
+To ensure the safety of your pet, Delta places an embargo on pets as checked baggage from May 15 through September 15.
+If at any point—origin, transit, destination—the temperature is forecast to be above 80 degrees Fahrenheit—or 75 degrees Fahrenheit for brachycephalic pets—your pet can’t travel.
+However, your pet may travel with you in the cabin if he fits in an approved carrier that can be placed under your seat.

 Your pet’s safety is your top priority.
 Choosing an airline that fits your needs can help ensure the flight is a positive experience for both you and your pet.